Program Withdrawal Policy

-Please note the Park District has a new refund policy that will take effect with the start of spring registration on March 3, 2014.
+Please note, the Park District has a new program withdrawal policy that will take effect with the start of spring registration on March 3, 2014.
 Click here to review this policy.

 Non-Park District Residents - Annual User Fee

 The Park District recognizes that some residences are within the boundaries of the City of Park Ridge and some residences are within the boundaries of School District 64 and not within the boundaries of the City of Park Ridge, but not wholly or partially within the Park District.
 Some of these residents have expressed a desire to be able to use the facilities of this District with the same privileges as a resident of the District and would like to use all recreation and park facilities and programs of the District at rates applicable to residents of the District provided an annual user fee is paid in advance.

 The “annual user fee” to be paid by any such homeowner shall be equal to the product resulting from multiplying the equalized assessed valuation of the property by the last known tax rate of the District.

 And, although these participants will be included as residents in the Park District’s system, they will be required to wait until the non-resident registration start date and time to register for Park District programs.

 Safety is our utmost concern and we want all our participants to remember that good manners and behavior is essential to ensuring everyone’s safety and making your experience with us a pleasant one.
 We ask that you report any conduct that is not acceptable to the supervisor on duty.

 Code of Conduct - Park Facility Users

 All park and facility patrons are welcome to participate in programs, leisure activities and recreational opportunities at the Park District.
 We trust our patrons to act in a civil manner and use safe practices while on Park District property.
 We will immediately address and take appropriate measures regarding unacceptable behavior, verbal disrespect or abuse in order to insure the safety of all patrons.